 Combining all contributions that reached us so far the latest and most favoured shape is the “Draft No.5: Hangar with right angular docking keys” as described under the ‘Structural Shape’ category:

 Purpose – and the question ‘What for?’

 “Without doubts one of the biggest challenges of the 21st century is promoting a deeper understanding for the oceans that after all covers 70% of our planet.”
 (Frank Schätzing, Nachrichten aus einem unbekannten Universum, 2007, p.
 554-555, ISBN978-3-462-03786-9)

-Finding a way to live on the seabed is very similar to space exploration: We can impossibly foresee the future potential.
+Finding a way to live on the seabed is very similar to space exploration: We can impossibly foresee the future potential of undersea stations.
 But it is our nature to face challenges.
 And, yes, there is no doubt that we have to change our view and behaviour to the world oceans.
 We have a surprisingly insufficient relation to the oceans leading to serious dangers in the marine ecology caused by neglect and unawareness.
 The undersea settlement will be the perfect tool to change this view and a reminder of the marine issues.

 To achieve highest popularity it is vital to include civil participants.
 This goal will be achieved by the open-source idea and the concept of a surrounding underwater park and the use of online technologies to connect anyone with the underwater settlement.
 Still the undersea station will be absolutely independent of single-direction or political purposes.